12 West 56th Street: Architecture

 The Hollins House at 12 West 56th Street, later the Argentinian Consulate General to New York City, was designed by McKim, Mead & White in the Federal Georgian Revival style.
 Of the firm's principals, Stanford White had been the most involved in the house's design.
 The current consular building is composed of the original residence and a 1924 annex designed by J.E.R.
 Carpenter on the eastern side of the house.
+The house is an early example of a brick Colonial Revival house in New York City with three-dimensional decorations.

 12 West 56th Street was planned and constructed nearly simultaneously with the house of Frederick C. Edey at 10 West 56th Street.
 However, because of a covenant that temporarily halted construction at number 10, they were designed in different styles by different firms.
 (Note: 10 West 56th Street was designed by Warren and Wetmore in the French Renaissance Revival style with some Beaux-Arts design elements.)
 Of the houses' contrasting designs, Christopher Gray wrote for The New York Times in 2007: "The two houses are paired in an uneasy dance, one doing the cancan, the other a minuet."